In2PrimateBrains/CommonLocalizerMetadataTemplates/README.md

 To have a quick look at the standardized metadata fields list to be used for the In2PB common localizer experiments, [click here](https://gin.g-node.org/In2PrimateBrains/CommonLocalizerDataStandard/src/master/metadata/metadata_fields.md).

-To leave comments and suggestions on the proposed metadata standard, please use the shared nextcloud document [here](https://nextcloud.g-node.org/index.php/s/PjY3H57HJ5nkSno).
-For discussions pertaining to the schema, please utilize the conversation panel located on the right side of the document screen.
+**To leave comments and suggestions on the proposed metadata standard, please use the shared nextcloud document [here](https://nextcloud.g-node.org/index.php/s/PjY3H57HJ5nkSno)**.
+For discussions on the schema, please utilize the conversation panel located on the right side of the document screen.

 NOTE: This standard is still under development and is subject to change.